2lambda123/iotaledger-wasp/documentation/docs/guide/development_tools/docker_preconfigured.md

 ### Reset

-To shut down the nodes and to remove all databases run:
+To shut down the nodes and remove all databases, run:

 ```shell
 docker-compose down --volumes